TelegramXPlus/ipv4utils/README.md

 ip.cidrMask     # CIDR value as an int ip.cidrMaskStr  # CIDR value with appending /

-ip.canCommunicate(otherIP) # check whether two adddresses are on the same network
+ip.ping(otherIP) # check whether two addresses are on the same network
 ```

 > And some other utilities